CAMRAS

 Explanation of the live streams of our WebSDR

-The first two streams are connected the the Radio Telescope.
+The first two streams are connected to the 25m Radio Telescope.

 Below the Telescope picture one can find the actual position of the beam.
 In case the EME group is active the Radio Telescope will track the moon.
 In such case you may find both 70cm and 23cm Moonbounced signals in these streams.
-When the group is not active the second stream with reflect the reception of the satellite band.
+When the group is not active the second stream will reflect the reception of the satellite band.
 When there is no EME activity, the Radio telecope may be in its 'showstand' (showing position) (30' Elevation and 30' alt-azimuth), or may be tracking astronomical objects.
-Live terrestrial signals and even strong satellites can be heard in the side lobes of the beam.
+Occasional live terrestrial signals and even strong satellites can be heard in the side lobes of the beam even when the telescope is in the 30' 30' show position.

 The other streams are generated from antennes located in the Radio Garden.

-The fifth streem is connected to a 3 elements 50Mhz Yagi beaming South-west at 9m AGL.
+The ninth stream is connected to a single turnstile like LOFAR LBA antenna.
+This antenna is oriented to the zenith.
 Here one can receive meteor scatter reflections of the Belgian Dourbes (BRAMS) beacon, the Belgian Ypres (IRIS) beacon and the RSGB/BAA (GB3MBA) beacon from the UK.